by Melinda Pillsbury-Foster

 Third, the practical purpose of any billable hours stood quite above and beyond any possibility of doubt or question.
 In fact, any and all billings, however described, so long as they were assigned to the Excel Mortgage Registration Statement Account, were welcomed.

-Despite some losses during the 2007-2008, CWT was in 1993-1994, and remains today, the top firm representing the creators and implementing the designs of “structure finance and derivative securitization” world wide.
-Lincoln wanted to understand what he was doing, and what he was involved in creating.
+Despite some losses during the 2007-2008, CWT was in 1993-1994, and remains today, the top firm representing the creators and implementing the designs of “structure finance and derivative securitization” world-wide.
+X wanted to understand what he was doing, and what he was involved in creating.
 The more he found out, the more troubled he became.

 Standards for women included skirts below the knee and mandated the length for sleeves and the height of necklines and collars.
 Even the length of hair, for women, was described and outlined in the firm guide, although one paralegal from the litigation department was granted a special exemption, for cause.
 Known to and noted by everyone in the firm, for his ponytail and paisley shirts, the associate was hired from SDS in California as “our eyes and ears to the lower classes,” as the senior partners consistently and uniformly described him.